wildcardcorp/samson/README.md

 * **Runtime**: Python 3.6.6
 * **Architecture**: Linux 4.16.3-301.fc28.x86_64 #1 SMP Mon Apr 23 21:59:58 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux
 * **OS**: Fedora Security Lab (Fedora release 28)

+## Performance
+Samson's primitives aren't the fastest nor were they meant to be.
+If you're concerned about performance, you have a couple of options:

+* Use primitives from a faster library (e.g. pycrypto)
+* Use PyPy instead of CPython

+Since samson mostly calls Python, PyPy offers large speed-ups.
+However, `multiprocessing` doesn't work very well with PyPy.
+There seems to be a memory leak, and sometimes bytes are unpickled as strings.
+I recommend against running the RC4 prepend attack with PyPy as it uses `multiprocessing`.
+Additionally, the latest stable version of PyPy works with 3.5 while SHA3 was introduced in 3.6. samson's SHA3 will still work, but the tests will fail.